stepcode/stepcode.github.io/STEPcode.md

 tools, and resources that revolve around the technologies of [ISO 10303](http://en.wikipedia.org/w/index.php?title=ISO_10303), a.k.a.
 STEP.
-Parts of the STEP specification are reused in other standards, so STEPcode is not limited to ISO10303.
+Parts of the STEP specification are reused in other standards, so STEPcode use is not limited to ISO 10303.

 STEPcode provides a robust implementation of